sahiloberoi123/Spam-detector/README.md

 # Spam_Classifier
-Spam Classifier using machine learning and make web app using Flask and deploy into Heroku
+Spam Classifier using machine learning and make web app using Flask and deploy into Heroku. <br><br>

-## Check Out the live Demo:-
+A Spam detector detects spam messages or emails by understanding text content in order that you’ll only receive notifications about messages or emails that are vital to you.

+## Live Link :-
 https://spam-detector-o.herokuapp.com/

 ## Screenshot of working project <br> ##